-According to the Cross-Cutting Concept for Cause and Effect, students will routinely search for cause and effect relationships in systems they study.
+According to the Cross-Cutting Concept of Cause and Effect, students will routinely search for cause-and-effect relationships in the systems they study.
 Based on the days of lessons and the Science and Engineering Practices, the students will create and identify evidence-based arguments and consider whether an argument is supported by evidence or relies on opinions or incomplete representations of relevant evidence.
 Explanations will be derived from the activities practiced in the course of several days as well as the culminating event regarding the student projects and presentations.

 Watch the video on the Great Pacific Garbage Patch (pause 6:45).